Eugieno/accessibility-upgrade/README.md

 ### 5 – Webpage Tab caption
 The title - "Official Horiseon website" was used because it includes the company's name as well as their line of services.
 This title optimises the website search on search engines.

+### Other minor fixes
+Other minor fixes done to improve accessibility includes
+    1. Linking the SEO navigation link on the header to the main content
+    2. Commenting the html and CSS for easy readability by other developers

 ## Final piece
 The following image shows the appearance of the webpage after implementing these 5 fixes (issues).
 [Final webpage appearnace](./assets/images/final-webpage-appearance.png)